-Avast has always been an antivirus software, but it does provide VPN services also (surprisingly).
+Avast Secureline VPN has always been an antivirus software, but it does provide VPN services also (surprisingly).
 It is one of the few above-average VPN service providers that provides a mid-range amount of features.

 Considered one of the above-average priced VPN service providers, it has several good things to offer.
 To clarify, Avast VPN is also known as Avast Secureline VPN.